 An outdated dresser receives a modern, fresh update.
 Learn how to paint furniture white in this DIY white painted dresser project.
-A French Provincial dresser is painted white using latex paint.

 But painting furniture white is a little more time challenging and time consuming than other colors.
 In this beginners tutorial, I’ll show you how I painted this wooden dresser a bright, modern white.